usc-isi-i2/kgtk/docs/transform/query.md

 by relational database systems such as SQLite.
 This can become a problem with certain types of queries over large Wikidata-style datasets with O(1B) edges.
-In such datasets certain types of edges might have O(1M) occurrances (e.g., the `P31` instance-of relation), while others only occur a few times.
+In such datasets certain types of edges might have O(1M) occurrences (e.g., the `P31` instance-of relation), while others only occur a few times.

 If a dataset is sorted by `node1`, such high-frequency edges will be